System Design Space

 Functional

-Storing very large files (gigabytes/terabytes) on top of a cluster of commodity servers.
+Store very large files on top of a cluster of commodity servers.

 Non-functional

-The loss of individual disks/nodes should not lead to data loss.
+Losing individual disks or nodes should not lead to user-visible data loss.

 Throughput: High aggregate I/O

-Adding a DataNode should increase both capacity and bandwidth.
+Adding a DataNode should increase both cluster capacity and available bandwidth.

 High-Level Architecture